“Does God answer prayers?” I asked a class.

 Our individual reasons may sound different but our predicament is basically the same.
 We (confession time: including me) do not fully appreciate the importance and power of prayer.
 Prayer should be as critical and functional as the steering wheel on your car.
 “Without you, O Lord, I can go nowhere!”
-Yet, for most of us, prayer is actually more like the spare tire… seldom used except when something goes flat.
-In other words: “Don’t call us… we’ll call when we need You!”
+Yet, for most of us, prayer is actually more like the spare tire, seldom used except when something goes flat.
+In other words: “Don’t call us.
+We’ll call You!”

 Here is God’s promise on the subject of prayer: “Don’t worry about anything; instead, pray about everything.
 Tell God what you need and thank him for all he has done.
 If you do this you will experience God’s peace, which is far more wonderful than the human mind can understand.
 His peace will guard your hearts and mind as you live in Christ Jesus.”
 (Philippians 4:6-7)

-Here is a basic formula to guide your prayer life:
+Here is a basic formula I use to guide my prayer life: